trimstray/nginx-admins-handbook/README.md

 #### Configuration syntax

+NGINX uses a micro programming language in the configuration files.
+This language's design is heavily influenced by Perl and Bourne Shell.
+For me NGINX's configuration has a simple and very transparent structure.

 ##### Comments

 NGINX configuration files don't support comment blocks; they only accept `#` at the beginning of a line for a comment.

 ##### End of lines

 Lines containing directives must end with a `;` or NGINX will fail to load the configuration and report an error.
+It's a simple structure and very transparent.

 ##### Variables & Strings